Skip to content

 Functions with Closures

-You can define functions that accept closures as parameters.
+You can define functions that accept closures as arguments.

 groovy